 At the time of writing, it’s a little over a fortnight to the 2021 Budget, and the housing market is waiting with bated breath to see what Chancellor Rishi Sunak will do about stamp duty…

-We previously wrote about the stamp duty holiday here, describing it as a ‘little chink of sunshine for homebuyers.
+We previously wrote about the stamp duty holiday here, describing it as a ‘little ray of sunshine' for homebuyers.

 However, the clouds of coronavirus are coming again, and there are increasing calls for the Chancellor to extend the holiday past the March 31st deadline – and with good reason.